fwenzel/copy-shorturl/docs/intro.rst

 <https://jetpack.mozillalabs.com/>`_.

 On any webpage, this jetpack adds a new item in the right click menu called “copy short URL”.
-When you click it, the add-on looks for a canonical short URL exposed in the page header.
+One can also add a clickable item to the toolbar (right click on the tool bar and select "Customize...").
+Upon clicking either, the add-on looks for a canonical short URL exposed in the page header.
+One can also active the creation of a short URL by using the keyboard shortcut, `Ctrl+Shift+L`.

 Currently, a number of major websites expose their own short URLs for any entry on their webpages, among these:

 * youtube (“youtu.be/…”),